31-Year-Old Pitcher – Free Agent

 Charlie Furbush Contract Information:

-Agreed to a one-year, $1.3 million contract with the Mariners in January 2015, avoiding arbitration.
+Agreed to terms with the Mariners on a one-year deal in January 2016, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Charlie Furbush – simply subscribe now.